 Pros and cons of homework

 Everyone knows that kids do not want to do homework, or at least a minimal amount should be given to them.
 According to them, there's not enough time to go through the stress of homework.
 With this, teachers are in a dilemma; whether to give students homework or not.
 Homework cut time families could have spent with each other, short and this can weaken family bond among the members.
+Getting trigonometry homework help online can solve this problem easily.
 Although this is a reasonable point, homework is not a bad activity.
 It has both positive and negative effect on students, parents and teachers.

 The most effecient learning method alone at home with minimal distraction.
 This is the justification by teachers for giving homework to their students.
 It requires a lot of effort, but also comes with lots of benefits.
 The following are the pros and cons of homework and how parents can strike a balance between allowing their kids to do homework and erasing homework from their children’s schedule.

 - Doing homework is an opportunity to acquire basic knowledge that the students could not learn in the classroom.
 Some kids may struggle with catching up on topics taught in class, but homework would help them to study on their own and build on the little they grasped in class.
 Personal learning tends to stick better when the class lesson is emphasized during individual study.